LemonFace0309/cs348/README.md

 ```

 # Sample Data
-Go into scripts/lib/samples and execute the `sample-nodes.cypher` and `samples-edges.cypher` respectively to build a sample graph.
+Go into scripts/lib/samples and execute the `sample-nodes.cypher` and `samples-edges.cypher` respectively to build a sample graph in order to
+execute the sample queries provided!